wp-plugins/conekta-woocommerce/readme.txt

 == Installation ==

+* Make sure that you have at least PHP Version 5.4 since the Conekta PHP library requires this version
 * Upload the plugin zip file in Plugins > Add New and then click "Install Now"
 * Once installed, activate the plugin.
 * Add your API keys in Woocommerce > Settings > Checkout from your Conekta account (admin.conekta.io) in https://admin.conekta.io#developers.keys